gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

 ### Revised Section 508 to EN 301 549 (2014)

-These standards are closely harmonized.
+These standards are closely harmonised.
 Some requirements vary in specificity, with the EN 301 549 usually taking a more general approach.
 Revised Section 508 requirements may refer to specific US standards, while the EN 301 549 either includes the relevant specifications within the document or refers to international standards.
 Some general requirements of Revised Section 508 are only addressed in the Software chapter of the EN 301 549, so the Software requirements may need to be included even for hardware devices which have displays.

 ### EN 301 549 (2014) to EN 301 549 (2018)